Paddle with us!

 Paddle the LA River is the premier kayaking experience in LA.
 Our guides will tour you down one of the most natural soft-bottom areas surrounded by native habitat along the LA River in the Sepulveda Basin.

 There will be three trips per day, with fourteen (14) slots available to the public to purchase per trip.
 Each trip will have three certified guides.
+We provide you with a kayak and all safety equipment including a personal floating device and helmet.
 Each tour will include a short training session, a brief river history by our guides and at times, talks from guest speakers on the river and its habitat, water quality, safety, and information on LAR programs.
 Participants will get a chance to view wildlife, navigate a kayak around slow-moving water, and learn about the river's past, present, and future.